fbpx

 d) Make your expectations clear

-It becomes more critical when hiring a recruiter, as they will be responsible for preparing job listings that reflect the position and confidently representing your company to future potential hires.
+It becomes more critical when choosing a recruiter, as they will be responsible for preparing job listings that reflect the position and confidently representing your company to future potential hires.

-Here are some tried and tested sources to look for the most suitable recruiter for your business.
+Here are tried and tested sources to look for the most suitable recruiter for your business:

 a) Online directories